GyroSuperintelligence/BabyLM/guides/Codebase.md

 **Knowledge Storage:**

-* Knowledge storage is managed via canonical OrbitStore instances and overlays, as defined in Section 6.5.
+* Knowledge storage is managed via canonical PhenotypeStore instances and overlays, as defined in Section 6.5.
 * Physical state, ontology, and phenomenology maps are located under `memories/public/meta/`.
 * Public and private overlays maintain agent-specific and shared knowledge, indexed by canonical context keys.